 Eleni Jaswa and colleagues at the University of California, San Francisco, conducted a cohort study and concluded that COVID-19 during pregnancy does not affect the neurodevelopmental development of the child up to the age of two.
-The analysis included 2,003 pregnant women aged 18 years and older (average 33.3 years) from all 50 US states and Puerto Rico, who were enrolled in the prospective ASPIRE cohort before 10 weeks of gestation from May 2020 to August 2021.
+The analysis included 2,003 pregnant women aged 18 years and older (mean 33.3 years) from all 50 US states and Puerto Rico, who were enrolled in the prospective ASPIRE cohort before 10 weeks of gestation from May 2020 to August 2021.
 They provided information about themselves (including COVID-19), pregnancy and childbirth, and completed the ASQ-3 child development questionnaire when the child was 12, 18, and 24 months old.
 The results were published in the journal JAMA Network Open.

 From DrMoro